frephs/IS24-AM21/documentation_wip/network_protocol.md

     loop until the value is acceptable

     # Player Nickname
-    Server ->> Client : SetPlayerNicknameMessage
+    Server ->> Client : SetNicknameMessage
-    Client --) Server : PlayerNicknameSetMessage
+    Client --) Server : NicknameSetMessage
     end

     loop for each client in the lobby
-    Server --) Other client in the lobby:  PlayerNicknameSet end
+    Server --) Other client in the lobby:  PlayerNicknameSetMessage end

     # Player Token color
     loop until the value is acceptable
-    Server ->> Client : SetTokenColorMessages (populated with the available ones)
+    Server ->> Client : SetTokenColorMessage (populated with the available ones)

     Client --) Server : TokenColorSetMessage
     end